 Alfred Lang’s Semiotic-Ecological Approach

-Uniting historical thinking about the human condition which begins with the work of Johann Gottfried Herder, Lang’s approach also links the semiotics of C. S. Peirce with a Lewinian focus on the personal sense of the life space (Lang, 1993).
-Taking from Kurt Lewin the notion of developmental lines, and linking up with Boesch’s symbolic action theory, Lang overcomes the dualism of the inner and outer psychological worlds by way of considering the constant process of movement of sign processes between the person and the world.
-This focus is similar to Dewey’s efforts to create models of dynamic relations between organism and environment.
+Alfred Lang’s approach is rooted in historical thinking about the human condition, tracing its origins back to the work of Johann Gottfried Herder.
+It offers a unique synthesis by connecting the semiotics of C. S. Peirce with the Lewinian concept of the personal sense of the life space.
+Lang’s framework draws inspiration from Kurt Lewin’s notion of developmental lines and aligns with Ernst E. Boesch’s symbolic action theory.
+One of its primary achievements is transcending the dualism between the inner and outer psychological worlds by emphasizing the constant movement of sign processes between individuals and their environment.
+This perspective echoes the efforts of John Dewey, who sought to model dynamic relations between organisms and their surroundings.

 Pablo del Rio’s Focus on the Dynamic Nature of Human Activity